wsdfhjxc/virtual-desktop-bar/README.md

 ## Known issues

-* Multi monitor behavior is in unknown state (untested)
 * Virtual desktops are shared by all monitors (KWin's limitation)
 * Support for Plasma Wayland session isn't there yet (maybe some day)
 * The code behind this applet is a hot mess that begs for a sensible rewrite
-* There are some occasional glitches with applet layout on Kubuntu 18.04 (Qt 5.9.5)
 * Dynamic virtual desktop management doesn't play nice with KWin tiling scripts (see below)

 ## Compatibility with KWin tiling scripts